 HHT and PAVMs

-Basic information and our Newletters updated for 2021 are provided below.
+Basic clinical information and our clinically-focussed Research Newletters are provided below.

-HHT (hereditary haemorrhagic telangiectasia) is a genetic disorder that affects approximately 1 in 5,000 individuals.
-At present in the UK, most people with HHT are not diagnosed, though most will be aware that they, or family members, have frequent nosebleeds.
+HHT (hereditary haemorrhagic telangiectasia) is a heritable disorder that affects approximately 1 in 5,000 individuals.
+At present in the UK, most people with HHT are not diagnosed, though many will be aware that they, or family members, have frequent nosebleeds.
 HHT leads to the development of abnormal blood vessels.
 When present in the nose, and in the gut, they may bleed.
 Over long periods, chronic bleeding exhausts the body’s iron stores, and people may become anaemic.
-HHT also leads to the development of abnormal vessels called arteriovenous malformations (AVMs) in internal organs such as the lungs, liver and brain, and to other rarer complications.
+HHT also leads to the development of abnormal vessels called arteriovenous malformations (AVMs) in internal organs such as the lungs, liver and brain, and can lead to other rare complications.
+Most people with HHT are well, working, and exercising.
+HHT screening and “wise HHT Public Health” is important to limit complications in later life, alongside education of general health care practitioners so that they can deliver usual healthcare, as required through life.

 Pulmonary arteriovenous malformations (PAVMs) affect 50% of people with HHT, and also occur in people without HHT.
 To understand PAVMs, it is helpful to think how the heart pumps blood around the body.
-When the blood returns to the heart, before it goes round the body a second time, it is ALL sent to the lungs to pick up oxygen and have waste removed.
-If PAVMs are present, they are like a fast bypass and any blood passing through these vessels goes straight back to the heart .
-This means blood is not processed properly leading to low oxygen levels (which are tolerated very well), and other complications.
-There are steps people with PAVMs can take to improve their health, particularly regarding embolization treatments, pregnancy and dental care
+When the blood returns to the heart, before it goes round the body a second time, it is sent to the lungs to pick up oxygen.
+Critically, at the same time, waste is removed in a similar way to how a strainer mesh operates in a kitchen sink.
+If PAVMs are present, they are like a fast bypass and any blood passing through these vessels goes straight back to the heart.
+This means blood is not processed properly leading to low oxygen levels (which are tolerated very well), and other changes in arterial blood.
+As for HHT, most people with PAVMs are well, working and exercising.
+Again though, there are important steps people with PAVMs can take to improve their health, particularly regarding embolization treatments, pregnancy and dental care.

-Earlier research newsletters covering additional topics have been updated for 2021 where the topics were not fully covered in later newsletters.
+2022 Summary information from our group is available in the following research and clinical support items.
+Earlier research newsletters covering additional topics were updated for 2021 where the topics were not fully covered in later newsletters.
 The key publications from this period are available here .

 · 2015 HHT and PAVM Research Newsletter (2021 update)

-- Anaemia; other effects of low iron levels; low oxygen levels; and exercise
+- Anaemia; other effects of low iron levels; low oxygen levels; exercise

 · 2012 HHT Research Newsletter (2021 update)